 - They support tooth structure and are secure.
-Amalgam fillings don’t bond well to teeth, but composite resin does and therefore can fully restore the tooth’s strength and function.
+Amalgam fillings do not bond well to teeth, but composite resin does and therefore, can fully restore the tooth’s strength and function.

 Addressing a cavity with tooth-colored fillings goes like this:

-- Gregory administers a local anesthetic to numb the area.
+- Johnson administers a local anesthetic to numb the area.

-- Then, she cleans out the decayed portions of your tooth.
+- Then, he cleans out the decayed portions of your tooth.

-- She then applies the putty-like composite resin to your tooth, molds it into the desired shape, and makes it smooth.
+- He then applies the putty-like composite resin to your tooth, molds it into the desired shape, and makes it smooth.

 - A light is used to harden the filling.

-- She then fine tunes the shape of the resin, ensuring that your bite feels comfortable and looks great.
+- He then fine-tunes the shape of the resin, ensuring that your bite feels comfortable and looks great.

 To care for your tooth-colored fillings, you just need to maintain the same normal healthy oral habits that you need to have for your natural teeth: